In this article:

 1. Create the script for users and groups synchronization from Active Directory or Astra Linux Directory using the Git version control system.

-In Linux OS open the command line and execute the commands:
+Open the command line and execute the commands:

 • Debian-based distributions: